 The MONTH function will help us to take the month number from a date.
 So, we put the MONTH function inside the CHOOSE function and sequentially write the short month name.

-Read More: How to Extract Data From Table Based on Multiple Criteria in Excel
+Read More: How to Extract Specific Data from a Cell in Excel

 4. Utilizing Excel SWITCH Function to Pull Out the Month from Date